bbriggs/flexo/README.md

 ### Start the server
 `go run ./main.go run --dbPass <password>`

+### Running with docker-compose
+`docker-compose up`

+DB password should be changed (in the docker-compose.yml file) before running this.

 ## Testing
 Hermes only has 3 routes:
 - GET /healthz